 Before you engage a firm’s services, ask about how often your account team will be speaking with you and providing updates on your campaign.
 Do you prefer to be contacted by email?
 If so, see how available your publicist is via email.
 If you prefer the phone, see how often you can schedule a call.
 Transparency should be a key element in your relationship.

 A strong track record means the firm you’re considering knows how to deliver.
-That doesn’t mean you’re guaranteed massive results, but it means they understand the news industry and are true “media experts.”
-Check out their website and social media accounts and ask for references or testimonials regarding their service.
+It doesn’t mean you’re guaranteed massive results, but it means they understand the media and are authentic experts.
+Check out the company website and social media accounts — and ask for references or testimonials regarding their service.

-Any successful PR firm knows that the media—traditional and social—are constantly changing.
-Make sure they understand what is important for social media marketing during your campaign, and ask about their social media strategy.
-They should understand what is trending in the media, which trends are over, and what trends may be on the horizon.
+Any successful book PR firm knows that the media—traditional and social—are continually changing.
+Make sure they understand what is essential for social media marketing during your campaign, and ask about their social media strategy.
+You want a firm that understands what is trending in the media, which trends are finished, and what trends may be on the horizon.
 They should also be prepared to use those trends to generate interest in your campaign.

-Make sure the firm is not promising you unrealistic results.
-Sure, the New York Times is possible, but you want a Public Relations firm to be honest about your results and the type of coverage you’ll be able to attain.
+Make sure the agency you select is not promising you unrealistic results.
+Sure, The New York Times is possible, but you want a Public Relations firm to be honest about your results and the type of coverage you can expect.
 No one wants to deal with a liar.
-If they’re lying to you in the sales process, who knows what they may be doing when they’re working as your publicist?
+If they’re not truthful with you during the sales process, who knows what they may be doing when they’re working as your publicist?

 Your publicist is an expert in media relations, but you’re the expert on your topic.
-You need to be prepared for working as a team, generating content together, and brainstorming ideas that will hook the media.
-Ask what your role will be in the process, and make sure you understand—up front—how this will develop throughout the campaign.
+You need to be prepared for working as a team, generating content together, and brainstorming ideas that will intrigue the media.
+Ask what your role will be in the process, and make sure you understand—upfront—how it will develop throughout the campaign.